contyadvait/moods/README.md

 It's very adaptable, and picks up all the MP3s you have of your favourite songs!

 ## Demo
+***This demo does not use the parts mentioned below because they weren't delivered in time.
+Will be updated once the parts are here.***
 (Demo)

 ## How do I make this my own?